Communist Party of Canada: Great Depression (1929–1938)

 The stock market crash in late 1929 signalled the beginning of a long and protracted economic crisis in Canada and internationally.
 The crisis quickly led to widespread unemployment, poverty, destitution, and suffering among working families and farmers.
 The general election of 1930, brought to power the R.B.
 Bennett Conservative government which attacked the labour movement and established "relief camps" for young unemployed men.

 The CPC made a systemic critique of the depression as an alleged crisis of capitalism.
 It was also the first political party in Canada to call for the introduction of unemployment insurance, a national health insurance scheme, universally accessible education, social and employment assistance to youth, labour legislation including health and safety regulations, regulation of the working day and holidays, a minimum wage for women and youth, and state-run crop insurance and price control for farmers.

-The party's offices were raided by the Royal Canadian Mounted Police and eight party members were arrested, including Buck and Tom McEwen, under Section 98 of Canada's Criminal Code, which outlawed advocacy of force or violence to bring about political change.
+The party's offices were raided by the Royal Canadian Mounted Police.
+Further, eight party members were arrested, including Buck and Tom McEwen, under Section 98 of Canada's Criminal Code, which outlawed advocacy of force or violence to bring about political change.
 The party and the Workers' Unity League (WUL) launched a campaign calling for their release and presented a petition with 450,000 signatures to Prime Minister R. B. Bennett in November 1933.
 They demanded the release of the prisoners, an investigation into Buck's attempted murder, and the repeal of Section 98.
 After the prisoners were released a rally was held in Maple Leaf Gardens in 1934, with 17,000 in attendance and 8,000 unable to attend due to there not being enough space.
 Eight Men Speak was created based on the events.

 Although the party was banned, it organized large mass organizations such as the WUL and the Canadian Labour Defence League, which played an important role in historic strikes like that of miners in Estevan.
-From 1933 to 1936, the WUL led 90 percent of the strikes in Canada.
+From 1933 to 1936, the WUL led 90% of the strikes in Canada.
 Already, conditions had taught social democrats, reformists, and the communists important lessons of cooperation.
 In 1934, in accordance with the re-examined position of the Comintern, the CPC adopted a strategy and tactics based on a united front against fascism.